Nursing and Healthcare

 • English/Spanish Resilience Card Template.
 A bilingual quick reference card template that can be laminated for wear on a hospital id necklace.
 Bilingual Resilience Card PDF »

 • Stress.
-Environmental stressors & burnout are main reasons for new graduate nurses leaving nursing.
+Environmental stressors and burnout are main reasons for new graduate nurses leaving nursing.
 The ANA supports implementation of evidence-based practices to create healthy and safe work environments for registered nurses -- poster sessions.
 Resilience Poster 1» Resilience Poster 2»

 • Gamification in Nursing Education.
 Incorporating gamification into an evidence-based resiliency curriculum in order to promote resiliency skills in nursing students and new graduate nurses -- poster session.
 Gamification Poster »